Day 1: Tokyo Airport Pick-up

 |

-This morning, we will start by visiting Fushimi Inari Shrine, which enshrines the god Inari, highly revered for protecting agriculture and commerce.
-The most iconic feature here is the stretching Senbon Torii, composed of thousands of vermilion torii gates, and built one by one along the slopes of Mount Inari, each carrying the wishes or gratitude of its donor.
-Walking through the marvelous red tunnel, the play of light and shadow would make you feel like traveling through time and space; it’s a paradise for photography enthusiasts.
-Later, join your guide for a train ride to Nara, Japan’s first ancient capital, even older than Kyoto.
-Entering Nara Park feels like stepping into a world of deer, where over 1,000 have their distinct personalities: some are gentle, calmly approaching you and gazing with moist eyes, while some may even bow politely, looking very cute.
-However, when you take out deer biscuits, they’ll immediately get excited, so you’d better hide the biscuits well and feed the deer piece by piece; otherwise, you might be chased by them.
-Then, continue our trip to one of Nara’s UNESCO World Heritage Sites, the Great Eastern Temple.
-In the 8th century, smallpox was widespread, and political disputes persisted.
-Therefore, Emperor Shomu ordered the construction of the Great Eastern Temple to enshrine the Great Buddha Vairocana, praying for national peace and prosperity.
-Today, you can still see a unique form of prayer here - tourists from around the world eagerly try drilling through a hole as big as the Buddha’s nostril at the bottom of a lucky pillar in the main hall, because legend says that doing so can ward off misfortune and illness, and that children can become smarter.
-Afterward, we’ll walk along the path through Kasugayama Primeval Forest to reach Kasuga Taisha Shrine.
-Unlike typical Japanese shrines, which usually enshrine just one or two deities, Kasuga Taisha has four main halls, each dedicated to a different deity and arranged side by side.
-Strolling down the shrine’s corridor, you can see vermilion pillars, white walls, black roofs, and numerous copper and stone lanterns, creating a solemn and sacred atmosphere.
-After the rich experience in Nara Park, follow your guide to immerse yourself in the peaceful atmosphere of the traditional Naramachi district, where narrow streets are lined with old-fashioned wooden houses that take you back to the 17th century and embody every idea of a classic Japanese street.
-After a short visit to Goryo Shrine, we’ll stop at the Naramachi Lattice House, a perfect example of a traditional townhouse characterized by its narrow facade and deep layout.
-Here, you can see the main house, entryway, corridor, tea room, box staircases, separate rooms, and courtyard.
-Sitting in the tea room allows you to experience what life was like for the residents of ancient Nara.
-In the late afternoon, your guide will accompany you on a return train ride to Kyoto.
-Meals: Breakfast Fushimi Inari Shrine, Kyoto
+This morning, your guide will greet you at the hotel and begin our Kyoto exploration at Fushimi Inari Shrine, dedicated to the god Inari, the protector of agriculture and commerce.
+As you walk through its iconic Senbon Torii, a red tunnel of thousands of vermilion gates along Mount Inari, you’ll feel as if you’re traveling through time and space, making it a perfect spot for photography.
+Later, join your guide for a train ride to Nara, Japan’s oldest capital, even older than Kyoto.
+Walking into Nara Park feels like stepping into a world full of deer, where over 1,000 each have their own personalities.
+Some are gentle, calmly approaching and gazing with moist eyes, while others bow politely and look adorable.
+When you take out deer biscuits, they become instantly excited, so it’s best to hide the biscuits and feed them slowly, piece by piece; otherwise, they might chase after you.
+Next, let’s explore Nara’s UNESCO World Heritage Site, the Great Eastern Temple.
+In the 8th century, smallpox spread widely, and political strife was frequent.
+Emperor Shomu commissioned the temple’s construction to enshrine the Great Buddha Vairocana and promote peace and prosperity.
+Today, a unique prayer ritual persists: visitors worldwide try to drill through a hole the size of the Buddha’s nostril at the base of a fortunate pillar in the main hall, believing it can drive away bad luck and sickness, and enhance children’s intelligence.
+Afterward, we’ll walk along the trail through Kasugayama Primeval Forest to reach Kasuga Taisha Shrine.
+Unlike most Japanese shrines that typically honor one or two deities, Kasuga Taisha features four main halls, each dedicated to a different deity and positioned side by side.
+Strolling down the shrine’s corridor, you’ll notice vermilion pillars, white walls, black roofs, and numerous copper and stone lanterns, all contributing to a solemn and sacred ambiance.
+In the late afternoon, your guide will accompany you on a return train ride to your hotel in Kyoto. * If time permits, we’ll also make a brief visit to Goryo Shrine and Naramachi Lattice House in the traditional district.

 |